 Let’s Own Big Blue

-The Center for the Arts has been a cornerstone of cultural life in Crested Butte for nearly four decades.
-Now, we are asking for the community’s support in securing the long-term future of this vital institution by transferring ownership of the Center building from the Town of Crested Butte to the nonprofit organization that funded, built, operates, maintains, and programs it every day.
+The Center for the Arts has been a cornerstone of the Crested Butte community for nearly four decades.
+Now, we are asking for your support in securing the long-term future of Big Blue by transferring ownership of the Center building from the Town of Crested Butte to the nonprofit organization that funded, built, operates, maintains, and programs it every day.

 Top 5 Things to Know

-The Center for the Arts is asking the Town of Crested Butte to transfer ownership of the Center building from the Town to our nonprofit organization, using strong deed restrictions to guarantee permanent public use, community benefit, and continued Town oversight.
+The Center for the Arts is asking the Town of Crested Butte to transfer ownership of the Center building to our nonprofit organization, using strong deed restrictions to guarantee permanent public use and community benefit.
 We can legally ensure a high level of Town oversight of the Center building with nonprofit ownership.

 We need your support!